Ninjef/gpt_4_function_builder/README.md

 ## Video of me building this:
 https://youtu.be/yafzBesUDgQ
+This shows a few things:
+1. How I can use TDD (Test Driven Development) to write software.
+With the exception of a few functions, I wrote the tests first, and iterated on the code until the tests passed.
+2. How I can build new software efficiently by going from experimentation (failing/learning fast) to implementation in a highly iterative manner.

 ## Overview
 This is a sample of a Python API that can be used to create and run Python tasks.
 It uses OpenAI's GPT-4 API to generate Python code from natural language descriptions of tasks.

 Due to privacy concerns, I cannot share the full repo.
 This repo is a subset of the full repo, and is meant to demonstrate my coding style and ability to work with Python and APIs.
 ## Context
-- This code was completed in 4 days.
+- This code was completed in 9 hours over 4 days.
 - This is an example of my POC code, meaning it was designed to be fast to iterate upon, and not to be production ready.
-- I would like to bring attention to the TDD (Test Driven Development) approach I used to develop this.
-With the exception of a few functions, I wrote the tests first, and iterated on the code until the tests passed.
-This is a great way to ensure that the code is well tested, and that the code is written in a way that is easy to test, and easy to understand.
+- The backend, or `task_service` section is ready to be deployed as an AWS lambda function, or run as a local api.
 - What I would do to make this production ready:
   - Standardize the API request validation and response format
   - Add API security using a securely generated token (JWT)